wisemen-digital/onboarding-codelab-web/index.md

 <img width="200" src="img/projectSetup/Wisemen_Logo_Acid.png">

 In this onboarding you will learn how frontend development happens at Wisemen.
-You will learn how to work with Vue, Vite, Tailwind, Figma, Github, Jira and more.
+You will learn how to work with Vue, Vite, Tailwind, Figma, Github, Linear and more.

 This onboarding is designed to be completed in roughly 3-4 days.
 This does not mean you have to complete it in 3-4 days.